 3. Security Deposit Laws

 There’s no maximum limit to how much a landlord can charge for a security deposit or policies regulating how they must hold it.
-When a rental agreement has expired, landlords are allowed to deduct from the deposit to cover any unpaid rent, damage, or other charges listed in the lease agreement.
-After making any necessary deductions, a landlord must send tenants their deposit back within 30 days after the lease or rental agreement has expired.
+When a rental agreement has expired, landlords are allowed to deduct from the security deposit to cover any unpaid rent, damage, or other charges listed in the lease agreement.
+After making any necessary deductions from the security deposit, a landlord must send tenants their security deposit back within 30 days after the lease or rental agreement has expired.

 4. Renters Rights to Withhold Rent in Texas